Viewing IVR call history

 IVRs are provisioned by your administrator and appear in the list on the Settings tab.
 You cannot create IVRs from this page.
 To edit an existing IVR, click the pencil icon on any row.
 The edit modal opens with three sub-tabs: General, Audio Announcements, and Key Press Options.Configuring general settings

-The General sub-tab contains the core settings for an IVR.| Setting | Description |
+The General sub-tab contains the core settings for an IVR.

 Setting up key press options

 The Key press options sub-tab maps each key on the caller’s keypad to a destination.
 When a caller presses a key, the IVR routes the call to the destination you configured for that key.
-To assign a destination to a key, select the key from the list and choose the destination type and target.
-Available destination types:| Destination type | Description |
+Each key holds a single destination — selecting a new one replaces the previous choice.
+Available destination types:

 - Timeout destination — where the call goes if the caller does not press any key within the timeout period (and looping is disabled or exhausted).